1j01/textual-paint/README.md

 - Menu items like Copy/Cut/Paste are not grayed out when inapplicable.
 Only unimplemented items are grayed out.
 - Set As Wallpaper may not work on your system.
 For me, on Ubuntu, the wallpaper setting is updated but the picture is not, unless I manually pick it.
 There is however untested support for many platforms, and you may have better luck than me.
 - If you paste and then stamp the selection with Ctrl+Click, the stamp(s) can't be undone.
 An undo state is only created when finalizing the selection, for pasted selections.
+- Pasting with middle click can crash the program if the clipboard is empty.
+See [textual issue #2563](https://github.com/Textualize/textual/issues/2563)
+- Clicking a folder in the file dialogs can cause the program to exit if there's a permission error.
+See [textual issue #2564](https://github.com/Textualize/textual/issues/2564)
+- The Open dialog's file tree view doesn't scroll down to the initially selected file/folder.
+- ANSI files (.ans) are treated as UTF-8 when saving and loading, rather than CP437 or Windows-1252 or any other encodings.
+Unicode is nice and modern terminals support it, but it's not the standard for ANSI files.
+There isn't really a standard for ANSI files.
+- ANSI files are loaded with a white background.
+This may make sense as a default for text files, but ANSI files either draw a background or assume a black background, being designed for terminals.

 The program has only been tested on Linux.
 Issues on other platforms are as-yet _unknown_ :)